sum28it/garage-service/readme.md

 # Garage-Service

 This project implements a garage service api that exposes endpoints for adding, buying and selling cars.
-The aim of this project is to build a backend service that is maintainable and extendable over period of time.
+The aim of this project is to build a service that  can be taken to be the starting point for any web application and to be maintainable and extendable over period of time.

 ## Up & Running